veebch/walkman/README.md

     cd walkman
     cp config_example.yaml config.yaml

-Then edit the config.yaml file with your own credentials.
+Then edit the config.yaml file with your own credentials and the mount point of your music player.

 # Run